hcorrada/IntroDataSci/materials/lectures/Presentation/Presentation.md

 - Report estimates in the appropriate units
 - Report estimates with uncertainty

-We saw confidence intervals on our regression lecture
+We saw confidence intervals on our previous lectures with specific advise regarding their presentation.

 - Summarize importance of estimate (i.e., refer to the question you originally posed in introduction)